 Besides classwork, another important aspect in first studies is ministerial work.
 Once a week, I go with three other Jesuits in formation as interfaith volunteers at a detention center for unaccompanied minors in Chicago.
 Besides planning a small game and an interfaith activity for the children, we always join them for dinner.
 Before dinner is served, there is a moment of silence where the children, if they want, can silently express a prayer before eating.
 Despite being from countries all over the world and thus praying according to their own religions, it is amazing to see their diversity be united over a meal.
 That experience makes Fritz Eichenberg’s The Lord’s Supper incredibly real for me, for it is people coming in from all different walks of life to share a meal together.

 Whether it is chowing down on Jamaican jerk chicken at a restaurant, or enjoying chocolate pudding at the detention center, sharing a meal with others has a significant place for me, as it did for Jesus.
 Gathering around a table is not only where bread is broken and shared, but it is where our hearts are broken and shared for each other.
 And although they may be broken, we have confidence in knowing that our true nourishment is from Jesus, the Bread of Life.

 Conan Rainwater, SJ, is a Jesuit scholastic who entered the Society in 2015.
 He is currently in first studies, earning a master’s degree in social philosophy at Loyola University Chicago.

-August 12, 2019 — Let us pray in thanksgiving for the life of our brother, Fr.
-Richard W. Anderson, S.J., who died on August 10, 2019, at Colombiere Center in Clarkston, Michigan.
-He was 84 years old.
+June 8, 2020 — Let us pray in thanksgiving for the life of Br.
+Edward C. Gill, SJ, who died on June 6, 2020, at St. Camillus Jesuit Community in Wauwatosa, Wisconsin.
+He was 86 years old.
 May he rest in peace.